Rewriting for Symmetric Monoidal Categories with Commutative (Co)Monoid Structure: The Combinatorial Interpretation

-The fundamental observation leading to Proposition~\ref{cmoniso} is that the prop of $\emptyset$-labelled hypergraphs is isomorphic to $\mathbb{F}$.
-Right-monogamous cospans in this category coincide with cospans of the form $\cspobj{m}{f}{n}{id}{n}$, and can thus be thought of as morphisms in $\mathbb{F}$.
-Paired with the fact that $\mathbf{CMon} \cong \mathbb{F}$ (\emph{cf.} Example~\ref{cmonf}), we obtain the above result---see Appendix~\ref{app:proofsCsp} for more details.
-Following this result, we will sometimes refer abusively to certain functions $f$ as cospans, assuming implicitly that we mean the cospan $\cspobj{m}{f}{n}{id}{n}$.
+The notion of right-monogamy is justified by its connection to commutative monoids, crystallised in the following result. \begin{prop} $\mathbf{CMon}_{\mathcal{C}} \cong \rmacspemptyhyp$. \end{prop} For the single-colour case, the fundamental observation is that the prop of right-monogamous acyclic cospans of $\emptyset$-labelled hypergraphs is isomorphic to $\mathbb{F}$.
+Indeed, as explained in Remark~\ref{rmk:monogamous}, $\mathrm{Csp}(\hyp)$ is equivalent to that of cospans of sets, so that \emph{right-monogamous} cospans of this category coincide with cospans of the form $\cspobj{m}{f}{n}{id}{n}$ and can thus be thought of simply as maps of finite sets, \emph{i.e.}, morphisms in $\mathbb{F}$.
+We prove this in Lemma~\ref{lem:right-monogamous-functions} below.
+Paired with the fact that $\mathbf{CMon} \cong \mathbb{F}$ (\emph{cf.} Example~\ref{cmonf}), this will show that $\mathbf{CMon} \cong \mathrm{RMACsp}_{\disc}\left(\mathbf{Hyp}_{\emptyset,\{\bullet\}}\right)$.
+The general (multicolour) result then follows from decomposing $\rmacspemptyhyp$ into a coproduct of single-colour props, in Lemma~\ref{lem:hypergraph-coproduct}.

+Note that, since cospans of sets can also be seen as discrete cospans of hypergraphs (\emph{cf.} Remark~\ref{rmk:monogamous}), we can define right-monogamous cospans of sets in the same way. \begin{lem} Given a right-monogamous cospan $\cspobj{m}{f}{n}{g}{n}$ in $\cspf$, there exists a unique cospan $\cspobj{m}{f^*}{n}{id}{n}$ isomorphic to it. \end{lem} \begin{proof} Since $g$ is an isomorphism (a permutation on $n$), we can denote its inverse by $g^{-1}$.
+We define $f^*$ as $f; g^{-1} = g^{-1} \circ f$, which makes the following diagram commute:

+Since $g^{-1}$ is also an isomorphism, the two cospans in~\eqref{eq:cospansiso} are indeed isomorphic.
+For uniqueness, suppose there is another cospan $\cspobj{m}{h}{n}{id}{n}$ isomorphic to $\cspobj{m}{f}{n}{g}{n}$.
+But, then, there must exist $\psi$ such that the following diagram commutes: